ISISComputingGroup/ibex_developers_manual/GUI-Troubleshooting.md

 ## GUI claims another instance is running upon start (but there isn't)
 Navigate to: `C:/Users/<username>/AppData/Local/IBEX` and delete the file "instance.txt"

+## maven-built client can't see referenced files
+Add `Eclipse-BundleShape: dir` in the `MANIFEST.MF`; see the `.opis` `MANIFEST.MF` for an example of this.
+This makes the maven build build the directory into a directory rather than a jar, which is sometimes necessary to let eclipse then "see" the files natively on the filesystem.
+If you look in the `plugins/` folder of a built client you should see a folder for `.opis` but a `.jar` for most other ibex modules - except for a few that need to be built as directories, as you may be finding.

 ## Other issues